-IN WITNESS THEREOF, this sixth a CITY acting by and through its City Manager pursua MTS acting through its Chief Executive Officer. amendment to the agreement is executed by the ant to Council Resolution No, and by
+IN WITNESS THEREOF, CITY acting by and through its City Mana MTS acting through its Chief Executive ( this sixth amendment to the agreement is executed by the ager pursuant to Council Resolution No, and by Officer.

 Dated this day of , 2014.

 THE CITY OF SANTEE SAN DIEGO METROPOLITAN TRANSIT SYSTEM

 Pedro Orso-Delgado City Manager (Acting) Paul C. Jablonski Chief Executive Officer

 WE HEREBY APPROVE the form of the foregoing Agreement.

 City Attorney Office of the General Counsel

 Date: Date:

 Attest:

-DSundh/Taxicab AMENDMENT-6.CITY OF SANTEE
+DSundh/Taxicab AMENDMENT-6,CITY OF SANTEE